george24601/george24601.github.io/_posts/2024/2024-05-24-relational-algebra.md

   * grouping attributes are attributes of R
   * function list is a list of (function, attribute) pairs
 * If no renaming occurs, the attributes of the resulting relation are named by concatenating the name of the function and the attribute.
+* Can append -distinct to any aggregate function to specify elimination of duplicates, e.g., count-distinct

+#### Relation variables

+* Refer to a specific relation: A specific set of tuples, with a particular schema
+* A named relation is technically a relation variable

+#### Assignment

+* relvar <- E. E is an expression that evaluates to a relation
+* assign a relation-value to a relation-variable
+* the name relvar persists in the database
+* Query evaluation becomes a sequence of steps, e.g., % operator

+#### Rename

+* Results of relational operations are unnamed.
+Result has a schema, but the relation itself is unnamed
+* Used to resolve ambiguities within a specific relational algebra expression
+  * Allow a derived relation and its attributes to be referred to by enclosing relational-algebra operations
+  * Allow a base relation to be used multiple ways in one query, e.g., self-join
+* rho(x, E): x - new name, E - named relation, relation-variable, or an expression that produces a relation
+* does not create a new relation-variable
+* The new name is only visible to enclosing relational-algebra expression

 ### Query tree

-* Leaf nodes are base relations
+* Leaf nodes are base relations/operands --- either variables standing for relations or particular, constant relations
-* Internal nodes are relational algebra operations
+* Internal nodes are operators

 ### Relational algebra vs SQL

-* SQL data model is a multiset not a set, i.e. duplicates allowed.
+* SQL data model is a bag/multiset not a set, i.e. duplicates allowed.
-*
+* Some operations, like projection, are more efficient on bags than sets.
+* SQL is much more on the “declarative” end of the spectrum (What you want).
+RA is procedural (how to do it)

 #### Null